-1. Completion and Success Rates for Part-Time Students: Completion rates for first-time, full-time students at 200% time (i.e., four years after starting college) is 52%, and for part-time students this rate drops dramatically to only 12%.
-When looking at success rates (i.e., enrolled and/or graduated), these rates increase to 56% for full time students and 18% for part-time students.
+1. Completion and Success Rates for Part-Time Students: Completion rates for first-time, full-time students enrolled in fall 2015 at 200% time (i.e., four years after starting college) is 54.5%, and for first-time part-time students enrolled in fall 2015, this rate drops dramatically to only 17.1%.
+When looking at success rates (i.e., enrolled and/or graduated), these rates increase to 57.4% for first-time full-time students and 22.4% for first-time part-time students enrolled in fall 2015.